Hi. I’m Addy Osmani. I’m an engineer trying to make the internet just a little better.

 Career

 Addy Osmani is a software engineering leader working on the Google Chrome web browser (~3B users).
-He has worked at Google since 2012, leading several efforts to make the web fast and low-friction to build on.
-Addy currently leads Chrome's Developer Experience organization, including tools like the Chrome Developer Tools, Lighthouse, PageSpeed Insights,Puppeteer, Chrome Headless and Google's teams contributing to frameworks (e.g. Aurora - React, Next.js, Angular, Nuxt) and CMS (e.g. WordPress).
+He has worked at Google since 2012, leading several efforts to make the web fast, low-friction to build on, and increasingly intelligent with the integration of AI.
+Addy currently leads Chrome’s Developer Experience organization, including tools like the Chrome Developer Tools, Lighthouse, PageSpeed Insights,Puppeteer, Chrome Headless and Google’s teams contributing to frameworks (e.g. Aurora - React, Next.js, Angular, Nuxt) and CMS (e.g. WordPress).

 Addy’s efforts to make the web faster include several years working on popular efforts like making speed a ranking factor in Google Search (Core Web Vitals,Page Experience), alongside Rick Byers and Annie Sullivan.
 He has also heavily contributed to the design of web features, such as native image lazy-loading and Priority Hints with Pat Meenan.
 Some of the other speed efforts Addy has worked on can be found in 10 years of speed in Google Chrome.
 He has enjoyed working along teams in V8 and Chrome Loading.